-We encourage you to monitor your own status with regard to your degree requirements.
-In order to avoid difficulty in the final year, in addition to using Degree Navigator, please schedule regular audits with the Undergraduate Program Advisor and/or the Undergraduate Director.
-The summer before the final year of study, the Dean of Students, Student Affairs Coordinator and the Undergraduate Program Advisor review each student's transcript and compile a list of all remaining requirements for graduation.
-Students must complete 120 total degree credits to earn the BFA degree.
+We encourage you to monitor your own status regarding your degree requirements.
+To avoid difficulty in the final year, in addition to using Degree Navigator, please schedule regular audits with the Senior Academic Advisor and/or the Undergraduate Director.
+The summer before the final year of study, the Dean of Students, Student Affairs Coordinator and the Senior Academic Advisor review each student's transcript and compile a list of all remaining requirements for graduation.
+Students must complete a minimum of 120 total degree credits to earn the BFA degree, with first-year students completing an additional credit for Interplay, a new Interdisciplinary course.
+Interplay is optional for transfer students.